sharanya-dasgupta001/hallushift/README.md

 # HalluShift

-This repository contains the source code for [**HalluShift: Measuring Distribution Shifts towards Hallucination Detection**] by Xuefeng Du, Chaowei Xiao, and Yixuan Li.
+This repository contains the source code for [**HalluShift: Measuring Distribution Shifts towards Hallucination Detection**] by some random people.
 ---

 ## **Model Preparation**